 The Morgan Library & Museum is a great, small museum in Midtown Manhattan with a collection of small treasures.
 Its was established by the famous industrialist and collector Pierpont Morgan (1837-1913), who collected rare books, manuscripts, works on paper, and small antiquities throughout his life.
 In 1902, he hired the celebrated architect Charles McKim to built him a gorgeous, beaux-arts library to house it all.
 After Morgan’s death, his son made it a public museum.
 I believe that the collection is still growing.
 The museum got a large expansion in 2006 by architect Renzo Piano.
 Now, the museum is part modern exhibition galleries and part Gilded Age library.
 You can learn more about the history of the Morgan and its architecture on the museum’s website.

-The Morgan Library is open every day of the week except Monday (but there are some hours that you can only get into the historic portion).
-Admission costs $20 for adults, $13 for students and seniors, free ages 12 and under with an adult.
+The Morgan Library is open every day of the week except Monday.
+Admission costs $25 for adults, $17 for seniors, $13 for students, free ages 12 and under with an adult.
 The museum has a well-stocked bookstore, café, and dining room.

 What I Liked About It